Last Updated on April 19, 2023 by Emmanuel

 It will result from the rise of the saddle that your knee will be at maximum flexion, which will lower the hyperflexion’s severity by 3° to 4°.

-Indeed, the Q-Factor refers to the distance between the pedal attachment points on the crank arms, also called the Tread.
+The Q-Factor refers to the distance between the pedal attachment points on the crank arms; many also call it the Tread.

 You can also consider the Q-Factor as your crankset’s width, which affects your stance,